Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 You will notice that there are distinct differences between the output of the density plots generated in Python compared to those from Minitab.
-Where Minitab only allows you to display a normal distribution for each variable the Seaborn module in Python uses Kernal Density Estimation (KDE) and, while beyond the scope of this paper, kernel density estimates converge faster to the true underlying density for continuous random variables such as those in the Iris data set.
+Where Minitab only allows you to display a normal distribution for each variable the Seaborn library in Python uses Kernal Density Estimation (KDE) and, while beyond the scope of this paper, kernel density estimates converge faster to the true underlying density for continuous random variables such as those in the Iris data set.
 [18]